The University is currently operating on a normal schedule.

 Account Number: May show an account or other unique number the filer assigned to distinguish your account.

-Shows the total payments received in 2013 from any source for qualified tuition and related expenses less any related reimbursements or refunds made during 2013 that relate to those payments received during 2013.
+Shows the total payments received in 2013 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2013 that relate to those payments received during 2013.
 Note: The University of Hartford leaves this box empty as is not required to report payments received.
 However, we have added supplemental information to the bottom of the 1098-T to show payments posted to your account in the tax year reported.

-Shows the total amounts billed for qualified tuition and related expenses less any related reductions in charges made during 2013 that relate to those amounts billed during 2013.
+Shows the total amounts billed in 2013 for qualified tuition and related expenses less any reductions in charges made during 2013 that relate to those amounts billed during 2013.
 Note: The University reports the amounts billed.

-Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year 1098-T form.
-This amount may reduce any allowable education credit you may claim for the prior year (may result in an increase in tax liability for the year of the refund).
+Shows any adjustment made for a prior year for qualified tuition and related expenses that were reported on a prior year Form 1098-T. This amount may reduce any allowable education credit that you claimed for the prior year (may result in an increase in tax liability for the year of the refund).
 See "recapture" in the index to Publication 970 to report a reduction in your education credit or tuition and fees deduction.